 An Underwater Celebration

 The annual REEF Fest at various venues in Key Largo is an event with a mission and that’s to draw attention to the conservation efforts needed to maintain ones of the nation’s most beautiful underwater treasures.
 The four-day festival includes seminars led by prominent ocean experts, a kick-off event picnic and other social get-togethers plus silent and live auctions to raise money for conservation.
 Among the highlights of REEF fest are the guided dives that show off the coral reefs of the Upper Keys.
 All seminars are free, but registration is recommended.

 Get Your Cowboy On

-The 3,000 population of the Northwest Florida town Bonifay swells mightily each year for the Annual Northwest Florida Championship Rodeo.
+The 3,000 population of the Northwest Florida town of Bonifay swells mightily each year for the Annual Northwest Florida Championship Rodeo.
 Some 25,000 people crowd into the stands at Memorial Field to watch competitors rack up the points, hoping for a spot in the national finals.
-The theme of this year’s 73rd rodeo is “Grab the Bull by the Horns” and that’s just what competitors will be doing if not literally then in spirit in bull-riding, cattle-roping and barrel-racing events.
+Competitors will be bull-riding, cattle-roping and barrel-racing event.
 There is a parade and someone gets named Miss Rodeo.